transistorsoft/expo-gradle-ext-vars/README.md

 ------------------------------------------------------------------------------

-A simple *Expo Config Plugin* for appending Android `ext` vars to the `android/build.gradle`.  `ext` vars are a common Android method for configuring [project-wide, global configuration properties](https://developer.android.com/studio/build/gradle-tips#configure-project-wide-properties) which can be shared by other plugins in order to prevent dependency conflicts.
+A simple *Expo Config Plugin* for appending Android `ext` vars to the `android/build.gradle`.  `ext` vars are a common Android method for configuring [project-wide, global configuration properties](https://developer.android.com/studio/build/gradle-tips#configure-project-wide-properties) which can be shared by other plugins in order to avoid dependency conflicts.

-A common usage of `ext` vars is to define *Google* / *AndroidX* dependency version.
-Eg:
+A common usage of `ext` vars is to align *Google* / *AndroidX* dependency version across different plugins using the same dependencies.
+For example:

 ```gradle
 dependencies {